MozillaFoundation/foundation.mozilla.org/foundation_cms/legacy_apps/README.md

 ### Visual regression tests

-We also use Playwright in combination with Browserstack's [Percy](https://percy.io/) to perform visual regression testing for PRs, using `frontend/legacy/tests/visual.spec.js` as screenshot baseline.
+We also use Playwright in combination with BrowserStack's [Percy](https://percy.io/) to perform visual regression testing for PRs, using `frontend/legacy/tests/visual.spec.js` as screenshot baseline.
 Run it locally with `yarn workspace legacy percy`.

 Visual regression tests are run after a pull request review has been approved.